timescale/docs/use-timescale/services/connection-pooling.md

 The number of connections available in each pool is managed by the `max_connections` parameter.
 The pooler uses 60% of the total `max_connections`.
 45% of `max_connections` are for the session pool, and 15% of `max_connections`
-is available in the transaction pool.
+are available for the transaction pool.

 ## Add a connection pooler